 I have been approved for funding, and am currently receiving IVF treatment services at the participating B.C. fertility clinic associated with my application.
 Can I apply my funding to these services?

-Approved funding can be applied to eligible IVF treatment services received at the participating B.C. fertility clinic associated with your application after the date your application was approved.
-Funding cannot be used retroactively or to reimburse costs associated with services received before the application approval date.
+Approved funding can be applied to eligible IVF treatment services received at the participating B.C. fertility clinic associated with your application after your application has been approved.
+Funding cannot be applied retroactively or used to reimburse costs for services received before the application approval date.